A Tale of Winter: Synopsis

+Maxence leaves his partner for Félicie and she follows him to Nevers, where the salon franchise has a new managerial role for him.
+While Félicie works, Élise languishes in the upstairs apartment and Maxence does not appear very fatherly or sympathetic.
+After two days, Félicie announces her dissatisfaction and intent to return to Paris.
+Maxence tries to dissuade her to no avail.

-After her return to Paris, she rekindles her relationship with Loïc.
-As usual, Félicie is quite frank about her lack of attraction to him.
-The couple often functions more as a brother-sister relationship but it seems healthy and better for Élise, who likes Loïc much more than Maxence.
-As an intellectual, Loïc is much better suited for Félicie, and they attend Shakepeare's The Winter's Tale, which has several ironical similarities to Félicie's circumstances in life.
-She is moved to tears by the character of Queen Hermione, and realizes that neither man is going to satisfy her romantically.
-On New Year's Day, she decides to just go home with Élise and not spend the evening with Loïc - again being quite frank and open about her lack of interest in him as a life partner.
+In Paris, she begins seeing Loïc again but is frank about her lack of romantic interest in him. Élise likes Loïc much more than Maxence.
+Loïc and Félicie attend a performance of Shakepeare's The Winter's Tale, which has several similarities to Félicie's circumstances.
+She is moved to tears by the play and discusses her reaction with Loïc.
+On New Year's Eve, she decides to go home with Élise rather than spend the evening with Loïc.

-On the bus ride home, she sits across a couple.
-The man appears to recognize Félicie immediately and it is Charles.
-In fact, even Élise recognizes Charles from photos.
+On the bus ride home, she sits across from a man and a woman.
+The man recognizes Félicie.
+It is Charles.
+Even Élise recognizes Charles from photos.
 After a brief conversation about how they lost contact with each other, Félicie spontaneously darts out of the bus.
-Charles chases after her and she explains that it's too stressful to see him with the other woman left on the bus.
-Charles explains that the woman was just a casual friend he sees in Paris and the family is reunited when Élise refers to him as ,"Papa."
+Charles chases after her and she explains that she presumed he was married to the woman.
+Charles tells her the woman is just a friend he sees in Paris and the family is joyously reunited.
+Charles joins Félicie's family for a New Year's dinner.

-The movie ends on a high note as Félicie's adherence to faith and destiny is rewarded.
-The family is seen at New Year's Dinner with extended relatives and he fits in naturally.

 Cast

 Themes

-A watershed moment for Félicie in the film is the viewing of The Winter's Tale during her brief relationship with Loïc; specifically the predicament of Queen Hermione, who has been accused of having an illegitimate daughter with another man, is put on trial and flees to Bohemia.
-Hermione who perishes of a broken heart, is resurrected by the forgiveness of the King when he sees her statue begin to come alive.
-As a metaphor for Félicie's stunted life, Rohmer uses the play's plot of Hermione's statue to make a reference to Félicie's reawakening as a romantic and melting of her practical persona.
-Both play and movie use the miracle of the reunion as a final plot line.
+A watershed moment for Félicie is seeing The Winter's Tale.
+In the play, Queen Hermione, who has been accused of having an illegitimate daughter with another man, is put on trial and flees to Bohemia.
+Hermione dies of a broken heart, but is resurrected by the forgiveness of the King when he sees her statue begin to come alive.
+Félicie reawakens as a romantic and her practical persona melts.
+Both the play and the movie use a miraculous reunion as a final plotline.

-The scenes of both beach and winter are juxtaposed.
-The summer setting with bright colors, easy lifestyle representing a flourishing relationship.
-The city of Paris, in the dead of winter, represents the statue-gray, bundled up, restrained and a complete loss of romantic freedom.
+Beach and winter scenes are juxtaposed.
+The summer setting's bright colors and easy lifestyle represent a flourishing relationship.
+Paris in winter is like the statue—gray, bundled up, restrained, and without freedom.